home-assistant/home-assistant.io/source/_components/insteon.markdown

 Hub:

-1. If you see multiple error messages in the log file stating the Hub connection is closed and reconnection has failed, this generally requires the Hub to be restarted in order to reconnect.
+1. If you see multiple error messages in the log file stating the Hub connection is closed, and reconnection has failed, this generally requires the Hub to be restarted to reconnect.

 2. You cannot use both Home Assistant and the INSTEON app.
 If you do, the changes made in the app will not appear in Home Assistant.
 Changes made in